ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 -   *R* is the actual R software, that is used to run R code.
 -   *RStudio* is a graphical user interface (GUI) that makes working with R much easier.
 While it is not required to use R, and there are other GUI's available, using RStudio is highly recommended.

-Both progrems can be downloaded for free, and are available for all main operating systems (Windows, macOS and Linux).
+Both programs can be downloaded for free, and are available for all main operating systems (Windows, macOS and Linux).

 Installing R
 ------------